Mastering Jazz Tunes: Navigating the Sea of Ideas

 Infant Eyes, Wayne Shorter cover with Lyda Van Tol

-Here’s our cover of Wayne Shorter’s “Infant Eyes” with wonderful vocals from Lyda Van Tol….guitar work from yours truly.
+Here’s a Wayne Shorter’s “Infant Eyes” with wonderful vocals from Lyda Van Tol….guitar work from yours truly.
 Backed by the Confinement Crew.
 We hope you enjoy it.

 The lyrics were written later by someone else.
 I cannot find a definitive answer to who and when they were written…..if you know please tell me.
 Anyway, here they are…